 One Last Thought…

-Even without having to buy Christmas gifts, December can be a difficult month.
+Even without buying Christmas gifts, December can be a difficult month.
 More people deal with depression in December than any month of the year.
-December seems to bring out the best part and the sad parts of our lives.
-It can really become crazy and thus difficult and stressful.
-The constant blast of TV and other media commercials for the newest toy, computer, digital devices, etc., tends to bring on excessive stress…especially for parents.
+December seems to bring out the best and sad parts of our lives.
+It can become crazy and thus difficult and stressful.
+The constant blast of TV and other media commercials for the newest toy, computer, digital devices, etc., brings excessive stress, especially for parents.
 We are the target of the most elaborate, sophisticated, and well-funded marketing campaigns of most companies.

 Stress-Free Christmas Tip: Try not to put shopping for gifts and gift wrapping off until the last-minute which is a known recipe for stress and that bah-humbug feeling.
 As soon as you purchase a gift, either have it professionaly wrapped or wrap it as soon as you get home.
 Make sure you have the correct size of batteries on-hand.
 Wrapping presents and trying to find batteries for toys on the night of December 24th creates a perfect recipe for stress.

 This year how about doing your shopping from a stress-free point of view?
 Try a few of the suggestions above.
 You may very well find that giving stress-free Christmas gifts cuts your stress level in half and are much more appreciated by the recipient.
 And you will find that you have much more time to enjoy the real meaning of the Christmas season with family and friends.
 So let’s change our focus to giving stress-free Christmas gifts.
 Did you know that you can be an encourager of others by the gifts that you give?
 So go ahead and step out of the commercial-gift-giving-frenzy this year.